sttoracle/ORACASB/README.md

 #### **STEP 3**: Analyze the resulting risk even starting from the dashboard

 >![](images/CASB/clock-icon.jpg)The risk event will appear after the next scheduled data collection has occurred from your SalesForce tenant.  **If you are following these instructions as part of a workshop you do not have to wait for the next CASB data collection run to take place before you can continue with this excersise.
 You can sign into the shared CASB tenant and  complete the remainder of the excersise in the  shared tenant.**
+Individual login instructions were provided for each participant if you did not recieve your instructions please inform one of the workshop proctors.

 Risk events that can be mapped to a geographic location are flagged on the Dashboard Access Map with red markers.